 - Programming can be a complicated task, and errors are bound to appear sooner or later.

-C is one of the most used programming languages but sometimes while developing new software you might encounter Segmentation fault 11 error.
+C is one of the most used programming languages.
+But sometimes, while developing new software, you might encounter an error: Segmentation fault : 11.

 This error will cause your application to crash, and in today’s article, we’re going to show you what this error means and how to fix it once and for all.

 Obviously, you’ll need a bit more context in order to fully grasp the meaning of code 11 segmentation fault: 11.
 Understanding the triggers will prove useful in selecting the right debugging tools.

 So, what causes a segmentation fault 11?
 Let’s take a closer look at the various run-time instances that are likely to display this error and also review its potential causes:

 - Code 11 segmentation fault: 11

 - Segmentation fault: 11 Xcode 13, VScode, Checkra1n

 What is segmentation fault 11?

 When Segmentation fault: 11 occurs, it means that a program has attempted to access a memory location that it’s not allowed to access.